liangliang6v6/KGQAGen/README.md

 # ✨ KGQAGen: Diagnosing and Addressing Pitfalls in KG-RAG Datasets, toward More Reliable Benchmarking

-This is the second stage of the KGQAGen framework.
+This is official version of KGQAGen framework.
 It interactively generates challenging KGQA instances from seed Wikidata entities using an LLM agent and SPARQL querying.
+Our `KGQAGen-10k` example dataset is available in [https://huggingface.co/datasets/lianglz/KGQAGen-10k](https://huggingface.co/datasets/lianglz/KGQAGen-10k).

 ---
 ![KGQAGen Framework Overview](figure.png)